Creative Arts Therapy

 Qualified Therapeutic Arts practitioner (AThr) (MA, Miecat)

-When I attended an art therapy group, I thought I wouldn’t be able to do it, as at that time, I had not done any art making since I was a kid, but what I came to realise was that it was not about creating art for others to hang on their wall, but rather was an outlet for me to express myself.
-I had a lot of emotions and thoughts that I didn’t know what to do with, and suddenly I could put them into something that seemed positive.
+When I first attended an art therapy group, I thought I wouldn’t be able to do it.
+At that time, I had not tried any art making since I was a kid.
+What I came to realise was that art therapy was not about creating aesthetically pleasing art but rather was an outlet for me to express myself.
+I had a lot of emotions and thoughts that I didn’t know what to do with, my art became that place.
+Art making felt like something positive I could do when not much else was.
 My art was a safe place that could hold all of my experiences and emotions.

-Over the years my art, and the process of art making, has been able to show me my patterns of behaviour that I had created through conditioning and through the need for safety.
+Over the years my art, and the process of art making, has revealed my patterns of behaviour that had been created through conditioning and my need to create safety.
 To understand and know myself better has enabled me to change the beliefs that had kept me small, and kept me acting out in ways that were no longer serving me.
-The learning of these patterns allowed me to change them, letting go of belief systems that I no longer needed.
+The discovery of these patterns has allowed me to change them, letting go of belief systems that I no longer need.

 I wanted to bring this gift to others, so studied, completing a Diploma in Transpersonal Art therapy and then a Masters Degree at Miecat in Therapeutic Arts Practice.
 (AThr).